Martinus Sieveking: Lincoln, Nebraska, 1893–95

 Following his stint with Sandow in 1893, he stayed and established himself in Chicago as a private piano teacher, but the city was overrun with piano teachers.
-Around this time Willard Kimball, the former head of the Iowa Conservatory of Music (now Grinell College), was about to open a music conservatory at Lincoln in Nebraska in connection with the state University of Nebraska.
+Around this time Willard Kimball, the former head of the Iowa Conservatory of Music (now Grinell College), was about to open a music conservatory in Lincoln, Nebraska in connection with the University of Nebraska.
 He was in search of a first-class piano teacher and was referred to Sieveking.
 Coincidentally Sieveking was low in funds and generally "down on his luck."
 Kimball offered him $6,000 a year, with various perquisites, and the desperate young man recklessly signed a three-year contract without even stopping to investigate the position.
-Sieveking started teaching in the latter part of 1893 at the University's School of Music in Lincoln, Nebraska, which then became the Conservatory of Music in 1894.
+Sieveking started teaching in the latter part of 1893 at the university's School of Music in Lincoln, Nebraska, which then became the Conservatory of Music in 1894.

 The practical, bustling west proved a prison of the dreariest description to the artist.
 Only the women there have time to study music, he thought.
 Of these, he found that few had any talent, and the eccentric, temperamental pianist frankly told them so whenever he felt inclined to do so.
 His nerves began to break down.
 His activities in Lincoln began attracting the bemused attention of the local press.
 In the spring of 1895, Sieveking was booked for a concert tour of the principal cities of the east and left Lincoln on April 16, but not leaving the town quietly.
 It was reported that at the morning of his departure his dog, named Tad, got into trouble with a policeman.
 Sieveking laid the policeman flat on his back, and when the two officers fell upon him, he handled them in exactly the same way.
-Consequently he rode to his train in a patrol wagon.
+Consequently, he rode to his train in a patrol wagon.

 After his departure from Lincoln, he made his successful debut in Boston with the Boston Festival Orchestra.
-He also appeared with this orchestra conducted by Emil Mollenhauer at the "Second May Festival Concert" of the University Musical Society at the University Hall of the University of Michigan in Ann Arbor, Michigan on May 18, 1895, where he played the Piano Concerto in G Minor by Camille Saint-Saëns.
+He also appeared with this orchestra conducted by Emil Mollenhauer at the "Second May Festival Concert" of the University Musical Society at the University Hall of the University of Michigan in Ann Arbor, Michigan, on May 18, 1895, where he played the Piano Concerto in G Minor by Camille Saint-Saëns.

 He was scheduled to return to Lincoln on September 1 of that year to resume his duties in connection with the conservatory, but Sieveking never returned to the school and returned to Europe instead, breaking his contract.